modera/ModeraServerCrudBundle/Resources/doc/index.md

 * array $config -- Configuration parameters of the crud ( value returned by AbstractCrudController::getPreparedConfig() )
 * ContainerInterface $container -- Instance of Symfony dependency injection container

-If we would want that whenever a new user is created from client-side to select some company for it, then we could have updated our User entity to look like this:
+If we want that whenever a new user is created from client-side to select some company for it, then we could have updated our User entity to look like this:

     class User